Updated in 2016

 - The statistics that come built into Squarespace are not as detailed as those from Google Analytics or other web analytics tools (note: you can install Google Analytics or other on Squarespace).

-- Squarespace is not a huge company with thousands of developers, so product improvements and enhancements are not released as often as with bigger CMS products, nor as often as new plugins for WordPress become available.
+- Squarespace is not a huge company with thousands of developers (though it is growing fast!), so product improvements and enhancements are not released as often as with certain bigger CMS products, nor as often as new plugins for WordPress become available.

 WordPress is an open source blogging platform that can be adapted for use as both a standard website CMS and/or blog.
 You need a suitable hosting provider and a downloaded version of WordPress to get started.
 Once this is installed, you login to your WordPress admin panel to work on the site.